versionone/VersionOne.CloudFormation/chocolatey/README.md

 Here's what I did to get it working:

-# Followed steps at the QuickStart guide: https://github.com/chocolatey/chocolatey/wiki/CreatePackagesQuickStart, modifying the nuspec and ps1 files as in this folder.
+* Followed steps at the QuickStart guide: https://github.com/chocolatey/chocolatey/wiki/CreatePackagesQuickStart, modifying the nuspec and ps1 files as in this folder, and using `VersionOne` as `PackageName`.
-#Started command prompt as Administrator!
+* Started command prompt as Administrator!
 (The following step failed without being an Admin.
 I do not know why, but plan to ask the Chocolatey team)
-#Fromn `c:\Chocolatey\chocolateytemplates\_templates\VersionOne>` type `cpack`
+* In `c:\Chocolatey\chocolateytemplates\_templates\VersionOne>` type `cpack`

 ```
 Calling 'C:\Chocolatey\chocolateyInstall\nuget.exe pack  -NoPackageAnalysis'.